Skip to Content

 Oludeniz beach

-When I was researching where to spend my time on the Turquoise Coast, one picture of Oludeniz was all I needed to see to add to my itinerary.
+When researching where to spend my time on the Turquoise Coast, one picture of Oludeniz was all I needed to see to add to my itinerary.

 The sparkling blue waters of this long, rocky beach (and adjacent blue lagoon) live up to the coast's nickname, making it one of Turkey's prettiest places to visit.

-Adventure seekers have the opportunity to go paragliding, taking off from a nearby mountaintop for scenic views while drifting over the water and beach.
+Adventure seekers can go paragliding, taking off from a nearby mountaintop for scenic views while drifting over the water and beach.

 The landing site is smack dab in the middle of town amid cafes and bars overlooking the beach.
 It's about a two-hour drive from Kas to Oludeniz (or vice versa).